ny4899/natours/README.md

 1) install node in your machine.
-2) Run commond: npm install (to install all pakages)
+2) Run command: npm install (to install all pakages)
 3) ......